method-inc/Hero/README.md

 HeroConfig.RegisterAbility(new User("John Doe"), new Ability("View"));
 ````

 Additionally there is a corresponding RegisterAbilities for collections of Abilities.

-Finally you can register a user with a Role
+If you want to register a user with a role perform the following:

 ````csharp
 HeroConfig.RegisterRole(new User("John Doe"), new Role("BasicRole"));